ataylor89/rsa/README.md

 In the algorithm above, we encrypt the message character by character.

 Each time we encrypt a character, we append the result to our ciphertext.

+After all is done, we print the ciphertext to standard output.